HOV / HOT (Express) Lanes Frequently Asked Questions (FAQs)

-High-Occupancy Vehicle (HOV) Lanes are restricted lanes reserved for vehicles with a driver and one or more passengers.
+High-occupancy Vehicle (HOV) Lanes are restricted lanes reserved for vehicles with a driver and one or more passengers.
 Each vehicle that travels on an HOV Lane must carry at least two or, in some cases, three people.
 HOV Lanes allow users to travel faster and avoid congestion in regular lanes during peak periods.
 Motorcycles are permitted to travel on the HOV Lane at any time as per federal guidelines.

-METRO converted the HOV Lane system to METRO HOT Lanes in order to make better use of an underutilized resource.
+METRO converted the HOV Lane system to METRO HOT (Express) Lanes in order to make better use of an underutilized resource.
 During non-peak hours, single-occupant vehicles can access the HOV Lanes for a small toll.

-1. What are METRO HOT Lanes?
+Q: What are METRO HOT (Express) Lanes?

-2. Can carpools/vanpools/motorcycles still ride for free?
+Q: Can carpools / vanpools / motorcycles still ride for free?

-3. Won’t single-occupant vehicles slow HOV Lane speeds?
+Q: Won’t SOVs slow HOV Lane speeds?

 - Provides new options for commuters